saschaschramm/self-delusion/README.md

     example 2 – actions 1 4 2 3 1  4 4 2 1 5  1 5 1 1 1  1 1 1 4 2
     example 3 – actions 5 1 5 5 5  5 5 5 5 5  1 5 4 5 3  4 5 5 5 5

+The expert interacts with the bandite regardless of the past actions.
+However, if we use our model to imitate the expert, the past actions suddenly have an impact on the probability of the next action.